 Carmel Larkin, a survivor of the Tuam home, said that survivors were hurt by the revelation that their stories had been ignored, and that she had previously understood that the interviews were part of the investigative process.
 She called for an end to delays holding up the redress process.
-Teresa O’Sullivan, who was born in a mother-and-baby-home, emphasised the importance of transparency and said that survivors’ trauma deserved to be recognised.
+Teresa O’Sullivan, who was born in a mother and baby homes, emphasised the importance of transparency and said that survivors’ trauma deserved to be recognised.
 Anne Harris, another survivor, criticised as insensitive the decision of a Commission member to speak publicly about its findings at a UK academic conference without first doing so in Ireland.

-Dr Maeve O’Rourke of NUI Galway has said that the Government should repudiate the findings of the report and open the underlying archive so that those who gave evidence can have access to copies of their evidence as well as their full personal data.
+Dr Maeve O’Rourke of NUI Galway has said that the Government should repudiate the findings of the report and open the underlying archive so that those who gave evidence can have access to copies of their evidence as well their full personal data.

-Breeda Murphy of the Tuam Mother and Baby Home Alliance told RTÉ’s Six One that what happened has again highlighted the disrespect shown to survivors and families of lost children.
+Breeda Murphy of the Tuam Mother and Baby Homes Alliance told RTÉ’s Six One that what happened has again highlighted the disrespect shown to survivors and families of lost children.
 They were not given the opportunity of reading over the transcripts of their own testimonies and, unlike religious orders, were not given a right of reply.
 She said that, if the Commission had raised the issue of the weight to be attributed to survivor testimony with the Government at some point during its six-year existence, a solution could have been found to deal with it.